nanamiwang/agnos-builder/README.md

 - Some $2 USD boards from taobao.com will also work [TYPE-C male to female test board](https://item.taobao.com/item.htm?id=627260883778)
 ### Black panda, comma power and car harness if you want to try OP on road.
+### Active thermal control for Pixel 3 to avoid overheat while testing on road or run uiview.py.

 ## Current progress
 ### The kernel work is based on [Sultan's Pixel 3 kernel code](https://github.com/kerneltoast/android_kernel_google_bluecross).